aspensmonster-school/ee4372-comm-networks/project.md

     5 packets transmitted, 5 received, 0% packet loss, time 20015ms
     rtt min/avg/max/mdev = 1.940/3.327/4.849/1.045 ms

-As per the manpage, the details of the following flags are given:

-  * -D : Mark each ping with a timestamp in form of unixtime + microseconds.
-  * -i $someNum : Delay $someNum seconds between each ping.

 As one can see here, pinging txstate's mailserver --synergy.txstate.edu-- shows that it is responding to queries.
 This is a good indication that the host is at least visible to the network.
 The timestamps between each ping also